ray-project/ray/doc/source/serve/monitoring.md

 This section should help you debug and monitor your Serve applications by:

-* using the Ray dashboard
+* viewing the Ray dashboard
 * using Ray logging
+* integrating Ray Serve with Loki
-* using built-in Ray Serve metrics
+* inspecting built-in Ray Serve metrics

 ## Ray dashboard

-A high-level way to monitor your Ray Serve application is via the Ray dashboard.
-See the [Ray dashboard documentation](ray-dashboard) for a detailed overview.
+You can use the Ray dashboard to get a high-level overview of your Ray cluster and Ray Serve application's states.
+This includes details such as:
+* The number of deployment replicas currently running
+* Logs for your Serve controller, deployment replicas, and HTTP proxies
+* The Ray nodes (i.e. machines) running in your Ray cluster

 You can access the Ray dashboard at port 8265 at your cluster's URI.
 For example, if you're running Ray Serve on a local Ray cluster, you can access the dashboard by going to this address in your browser: